MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 If you don't have Microsoft Calling Plans available in your region or if you want to choose another PSTN connectivity option, you can choose from the following options:

-- Operator Connect
-- Operator Connect for India
-- Teams Phone Mobile
-- Direct Routing
-- Shared Calling

-- **Teams Phone with Operator Connect** - Requires a Teams Phone license.
+- **Teams Phone with Operator Connect** -  If your existing carrier participates in the Microsoft Operator Connect program, they can manage PSTN calling for you.
+Operator Connect requires a Teams Phone license.
 See [Plan for Operator Connect](../operator-connect-plan.md).
-- **Teams Phone with Operator Connect for India** - Requires licenses from your chosen PSTN carrier in India.
+- **Teams Phone with Operator Connect for India** - Addresses the telephony regulatory issues specific to India.
+Operator Connect for India requires licenses from your PSTN carrier in India.
 For more information, see [Plan Operator Connect for India](../operator-connect-india-plan.md).
-- **Teams Phone Mobile** - Requires Teams Phone and Teams Phone Mobile licenses.
-For more information, see [Plan for Teams Phone Mobile](../operator-connect-mobile-plan.md).
+- **Teams Phone Mobile** - A user’s SIM-enabled phone number is also their Teams phone number.
+Teams Phone Mobile requires Teams Phone and Teams Phone Mobile licenses. **LICENSING REQUIREMENT MIGHT BE CHANGING.**   For more information, see [Plan for Teams Phone Mobile](../operator-connect-mobile-plan.md).
-- **Direct Routing** - Requires a Teams Phone license.
+- **Direct Routing** - Lets you connect a supported, customer-provided Session Border Controller (SBC) to Microsoft Teams Phone.
+Direct Routing requires a Teams Phone license.
 For more information, see [Plan for Direct Routing](../direct-routing-plan.md).
-- **Shared Calling** - Requires a Teams Phone license.
+- **Shared Calling** - Uses the phone number of a resource account associated with an Auto attendant for inbound and outbound PSTN calls.
+Share Calling requires a Teams Phone license.
 For more information, see [Plan for Shared Calling](../shared-calling-plan.md).

 The following table summarizes license options and subscription types for Teams Phone.